 A visit to the Living Desert Zoo and Gardens in Palm Desert is a great way to get out and see, not only the animals, but the desert as well.
 The zoo features a variety of animals from North America and Africa, with zebras, giraffes, hyenas, some large cats, along with many others.
 The morning is generally the best time, before the heat sets in and the animals are still active.
 Check the zoos daily schedule to find out about guided nature walks, wildlife shows, and animal feeding times.

 The Palm Springs Air Museum is known for having one of the country's largest collections of working Second World War period aircrafts.
 Despite this, the museum is relatively compact and can easily be seen in a relatively short period of time.
 Much of the collection is displayed in hangars so it is a great place to visit when the weather is too hot to be outside or you are looking for an escape from the outdoors.

 Address: 745 North Gene Autry Trail, Palm Springs, CA 92262-5464, United States

-The Soak City in Palm Springs is a 21 acre site with 13 waterslides including a 70 foot twin Scorpion.
+Palm Springs, particularly in summer, is one of those cities where visitors can truly appreciate a water based amusement park.
+Soak City is a 21 acre site with numerous water slides including a 70 foot twin Scorpion.
 There is a wave pool and Squirt City for small children.